affinda/affinda-python/docs/models.md

 will be uploaded to this collection.
 - `tailored_extractor_requested`: Whether a tailored extractor has been requested for this collection.
+- `allow_openai`: Whether to allow OpenAI API to be used to assist in creating a model for this collection.

 <a id="models._models.CollectionCreate"></a>